mykelalvis/FATESRD/fate-srd.com/fate-core/Skills/Fight.md

 In the examples, we've got [[Fight]] and [[Shoot]] as separate skills, to give us a basic division without getting too much into minutiae.
 Notably, though, this suggests that fighting with a weapon and fighting bare-handed are pretty much the same---there's no inherent advantage in doing one over the other.
 It's a pretty common choice to further separate unarmed and armed melee---into Fists and Weapons, for example.

 You could specialize even further if you wanted different classes of weapons to have their own skills (Swords, Polearms, Axes, Plasma Guns, Slugthrowers, etc.), but again, we recommend you not go too crazy with this unless it's really important to your setting.
-Specialized weapon use can also be modeled by using [[extras]].
+Specialized weapon use can also be modeled by using [[Extras]].